ThelabDevelopment/DrillDown-CE/README.md

-# Drill Down
+# Drill Down Community Edition

 This is the open-sourced codebase of the factory building game Drill Down, released in 2019 on Steam and Google Play.

+With Community Is Connected in it for updates and idea with maintainers idea

-Binaries for Android and PC are available at [itch.io](https://dakror.itch.io/drill-down).
+# Binaries for Android and PC are available at [dakror itch.io](https://dakror.itch.io/drill-down).

+# Roadmap
+- [ ] Add Mod Loader
+- [ ] Support Community Made Mod Loader
+- [ ] Add New Compatibility for Android 14+
+- [ ] Support IOS (i guess)

 ## Building from source